h4mmad/PDF-TXT/README.md

 ## PDF to TXT format converter

-Uses Apache's PDFBox, Php code executes a jar file that converts the pdf document
+Uses Apache's PDFBox, Php code executes a jar file that converts the pdf document.
+Part of a university assignment

+---

 ### Download docker image from docker hub